 For their Senior Thesis, each student works with a faculty advisor to produce an original research project—either theoretical or empirical—in any field within macroeconomics, microeconomics, or econometrics.
-Copies of every senior theses dating back to 1927 are catalogued by the university to inform research for years to come.
+Copies of every senior thesis dating back to 1927 are catalogued by the university to inform research for years to come.

 Princeton Economics Seniors also have the opportunity to win one of several Senior Thesis prizes.
 In the videos below, a few of our 2020 prize winners talk about their project, what motivated it, and what they learned.
 To learn about all of our 2020 prize winners, see them present in our 2020 Virtual Class Day video.

 Winner of the Daniel I Rubenfeld ’67 Prize in Empirical Economics

 Winner of the John Glover Wilson Memorial Award

 Winner of the Senior Thesis Prize in Economics for Best Thesis in Health, Education, or Welfare